Yavin IV, after the destruction of the Death Star

 He shrugged, noncommittally, thinking of the hazy days following his court-martial.
 Fat lot of good alcohol had done for him.

 "I suppose you have a better suggestion?"
 She had trouble with the word "suggestion" and it took her two tries to get it out.

+He grinned at the slight slur he heard beneath her crisp formal speech.
 This might be fun after all.
 "I might have some ideas.
 Helping women forget their problems is a specialty of mine."
 His eyes twinkled with mischief as he looked her up and down.
 "But I usually like my women a little taller."

 She flushed and looked away.
 "Don't be vulgar."